Chinese New Year Math Activities

 Recommended Math Manipulatives

-Math counters can help kids see them work out math problems when they start to run out of fingers.
-They’re also great for visualizing math problems, never teach math without them.
+Math counters can help kids see how they work out math problems when they start to run out of fingers.
+They’re also great for visualizing math problems; never teach math without them.

 edxeducation Math Cubes – Set of 100 – Linking Cubes For Early Math – Connecting Manipulative For Preschoolers Aged 3+ and Elementary Aged KidsNEOROD 121 PCS Base Ten Blocks for Math Manipulatives Plastic Differentiated Math Counters Class Set, Math Cubes, Kindergarten 1st Grade 2nd 3rd Gradeedxeducation Counting Bears with Matching Bowls – Early Math Manipulatives – 68pc Set – 60 Bear Counters, 6 Bowls & 2 Game Spinners – Home LearningLearning Resources Transparent Color Counting Chips, Set of 250 Assorted Colored Chips, Ages 5+Melissa & Doug Abacus Developmental Toy Motor Skills 3+ Gift for Boy or Girledxeducation Plastic Pattern Blocks – Set of 250 – Early Geometry Skills – Math Manipulative for Shape Recognition, Symmetry, Patterning and Fractions – Ages 4+